panglesd/slipshow/docs/attributes-ref.rst

 Blocks, on the contrary, make the structure of the text.
 For instance paragraphs, titles, bullet lists, are blocks, as well as columns in a multi-column layout.

-This distinction will be important when styling with attributes (TODO).
+This distinction will be important when styling with attributes (TODO: do).